MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-macos-client.md

 :::image type="content" source="media/how-to-install-macos-client/macOS-client-troubleshooting-toggles.png" alt-text="Screenshot of the macOS Settings and Troubleshooting view, with the Troubleshooting tab selected.":::

 ## Known limitations
-For a list of known limitations for the Global Secure Access client, see [Global Secure Access known limitations](reference-current-known-limitations.md).
+For a list of known limitations for the Global Secure Access client for macOS, see [Global Secure Access known limitations](reference-current-known-limitations.md).

 ## Remediations
 Use the following techniques to mitigate limitations: